Sunday, 6 October 2024

 It is standard Christian belief across denominations that Jesus has been reigning in heaven since the ascension, from around 33AD.
 It takes some really strained arguments to make Jesus instead be reigning from October 1914 through Brooklyn.

-In summary, why would Jesus go to Brooklyn to choose a little committee of English-speaking American men in suits to head up replacements, an organisation of members to replace the entire Jewish race, led from Brooklyn?
+In summary, why would Jesus go to Brooklyn, to choose a little committee of English-speaking American men in suits to head up an organisation of members to replace the entire Jewish race, shifting the spiritual centre of the church from the holy land to Brooklyn USA.?
 Does one not stop to think, hang on a minute...?
-Yes, the Watchtower organisation claims that the entire Jewish people have been replaced in God's plans by their own members (!!!).
+Yes, the Watchtower organisation actually claims that the entire Jewish people have been replaced in God's plans by their own members (!!!).
 This is unsafe.
 And it's an astonishingly brazen conceit.

 It only take a glimpse of a little bit of this strange picture for orthodox Christians to intuitively know that something there is problematic, and find no reason to dwell on it further.